 5701 South Woodlawn Avenue, 201A

-As assistant director of communications and strategic events, Mark Sorkin manages communications, marketing, and public relations for the Neubauer Collegium and oversees the planning and implementation of high-profile events.
+As associate director of communications, Mark Sorkin manages communications, marketing, and public relations for the Neubauer Collegium and oversees the planning and implementation of high-profile events.
 Mark earned a BA in English from Northwestern University and an MA in journalism from New York University.
 Before joining the Neubauer Collegium he worked in the communications department at the University of Chicago Harris School of Public Policy, where he launched and edited the school’s biannual magazine and oversaw a comprehensive redesign of the school’s website.
 Prior to that, he spent several years editing and writing for a range of national and regional magazines, including The Nation, Rolling Stone, Details, and Chicago.